jarrar/crawlers/README.md

     This micro service provides REST based interface to all other micro services.

 3. crawler-web
-    This micro service interacts with the web and get responses off of the wwww and communicates through a REST interface.
+    This micro service interacts with the web and get responses off of the site and communicates through a REST interface telling how many chracters its response had.

-# Design
+# Tech notes.

+These services are based on:

+    * Flask (uWSGI) framework.
+    * The REST services are provided through flask_restful.
+    * The database access is provided through SQLAlchemy.
+    * Sqlite3 is the database used.
+    * docker images/containers are used as a execution platform.